 in a true God, hope of a real afterlife, and the ability to

 love human beings not for their own sake, but as a manifestation

 of God's creation.
 However, these early theologians argued that

-pagans could still be virtuous in the cardinal virtues.
+pagans could still be virtuous in the cardinal virtues, the old values of the Roman Empire before the coming of Christianity.
 In Latin

 terminology, pagan Rome espoused the four cardinal virtues as

 foresight, planning ahead for emergencies, seeing the good

 fortitude, toughness, bravery, enduring pain in stoic silence,